 Either way, what a great opportunity to get out and play…

-All images from ‘Amen: Grassroots’ Football © Jessica Hilltout
+All in-text images from ‘Amen: Grassroots’ Football © Jessica Hilltout

 Image of Lisa Tarver © One World Futbol Project

 One response to “You’ll be amazed by these soccer balls from around the world”

 That is really awesome to see that kind of passion for soccer around the world.
 I used to play it quite a bit as a kid but not so much anymore.
 If I were to pick it up again, I might try my hand at making one first before going out and buying one.